mikewest/http-state-tokens/README.md

 6. The token persists until it's reset by the server, user, or browser.

+7. The token will have fixed semantics attached to it and identified in purpose-field.
+    A browser can generate a new token for a new purpose.
+This may include permission or prohibition of cross-origin sharing via backend channels.

 These distinctions might not be appropriate for all use cases, but seem like a reasonable set of defaults.
+The major difference to classic cookies is that the browser mints the identifiers and controls the purpose of the identifier with an additional field.
+This way, a browser may distinguish between desirable and undesirable uses of the identifier it provides.

+In unregulated environments, there is no difference.
+In regulated environments, data protection rules may help to enforce the purpose limitation set with the identifier.
+This may sound restrictive, but it would be a way to avoid the browser-generated identifier running into the same issues and bad reputation we see for cookies.

 For folks for whom these defaults aren't good enough, we'll provide developers with a few control points that can be triggered via a `Sec-HTTP-State-Options` HTTP response header.
 The following options come to mind: